inaka/shotgun/README.md

 ### Specifying a Timeout

-The `timeout` option can be used to specifiy a value for all types of requests:
+The `timeout` option can be used to specify a value for all types of requests:

 ```erlang
 {ok, Conn} = shotgun:open("google.com", 80).